EmmiOcean/Multi_Agent_Soccer/Report.md

 * critic learning rate - lr = 2e-4
 * weight decay = 0

+## Training
+![Training Process][image1]

 ## Results
-* [version 1]
-The required criterion of an average of 30 points (averaged over 100 episode) was achieved in round about 300 episodes.
+I was supprized that there was no need to change the hyperparameters.
+I took the same as in the project 2 - Continuous Control.
+The agent could solve the environment in 868 episodes.

 ![Plot- Rewards](./result.png)

+## Watch a trained agent
+![Trained Agent][image2]

 ## Outlook
-How the agent can be improved:
+How the agent may be improved:
 * Priorized Experience Replay
 * Playing around with the parameters
 * Use PPO
-* Use version_2 (20 agents) to train simultaneously